kamtoeddy/ivo/docs/v0.0.1/life-cycles.md

 A void function or array of void functions(async / sync) you want to execute every time the **`create`** & **`update`** operations are successful.
 Handlers for this event should expect the operation's summary as only parameter.
 Default **[ ]**.
 They are expected to respect the `type HandlerWithSummary` as shown above

-As from `v2.5.0`, these handlers have to be triggered manually by invoking the handleSuccess method of the operation's results object returned by the create & update methods of your models.
+These handlers have to be triggered manually by invoking the handleSuccess method of the operation's results object returned by the create & update methods of your models.

-If the operation is unsuccessful, `data` and `handleSuccess` will be `null`
+> N.B: If the operation is unsuccessful, `data` and `handleSuccess` will be `null`

 ```js
 const { data, error, handleSuccess } = await UserModel.create(userData);